visika/tesi-magistrale/thesis.typ

 === The Helmholtz energy
 // Da §4 relazione termodinamica computazionale

-The harmonic contribution of phonons to the Helmholtz energy is represented by the equation:
+The harmonic contribution of phonons to the Helmholtz energy per atom is represented by the equation:

 $
   &F_"harm" (V,T) = \